 Basic loss per common share is computed by dividing net loss for the period by the weighted-average number of shares of Common Stock outstanding during the period.
 Diluted net loss per Common Share reflects the potential dilution of securities that could share in the earnings of an entity.
 The Company's losses for the periods presented cause the inclusion of potential Common Stock instruments outstanding to be antidilutive.
-Stock options, restricted stock units and warrants exercisable or issuable for a total of 6,146,636 shares of Common Stock were outstanding at June 30, 2021.
+Stock options, restricted stock units and warrants exercisable or issuable for a total of 5,397,165 shares of Common Stock were outstanding at September 30, 2021.
 These securities are not included in the computation of diluted net loss per common share for the periods presented as their inclusion would be antidilutive due to losses incurred by the Company.

-Exit Activity Expenses
+Exit Activity Expense

-During the second quarter ended June 30, 2021 the Company recorded \$747 of product line exit costs related to the planned wind down and closure of the BolaWrap 100 product line related to a shift in production efforts to a new generation product requiring continued development, new tooling, new production equipment and processes and additional licensing.
+During the second quarter ended June 30, 2021 the Company recorded \$747 of product line exit costs related to the wind down and closure of the BolaWrap100 product line related to a shift in production efforts to a new BolaWrap150 generation product requiring new tooling, new production equipment and processes and additional licensing.
 These non-cash inventory costs included end of life raw material write offs of \$531 and tooling retirement costs of \$106.
-An additional \$110 has been recorded in accrued liabilities as a reserve for estimated non-cancelable raw material purchase commitments.
-These cost were recorded as a component of cost of revenues.
-There was no such expense recorded during the three and six months ended June 30, 2020.
+An additional \$110 was recorded in accrued liabilities as a reserve for estimated non-cancelable raw material purchase commitments.
+This reserve was applied against raw material purchases and as a \$56 obsolescence allowance during the three months ended September 30, 2021.

+The \$747 of exit costs were recorded as a component of cost of revenues.
+There wasno such expense recorded during the prior year.
 Development and start-up expense of new products are expensed as incurred except for capitalized equipment and tooling.